mozman/ezdxf/docs/source/launcher.rst

     optional arguments:
-      -h, --help            show this help message and exit --formats             show all supported export formats and exit --layout LAYOUT       select the layout to draw --all-layers-visible  draw all layers including the ones marked as invisible --all-entities-visible
+      -h, --help            show this help message and exit --formats             show all supported export formats and exit -l LAYOUT, --layout LAYOUT
+                            select the layout to draw, default is "Model" --all-layers-visible  draw all layers including the ones marked as invisible --all-entities-visible
                             draw all entities including the ones marked as